-Port P7 is an 8-bit general-purpose input/output port which can be configured as either input or output in one-bit unit under software control.
+Port P7 is an 8-bit input/output port which can be configured as either input or output in one-bit unit under software control.
 Input/output mode is specified by the corresponding bit in the port P7 input/output control register (P7CR).

-For example, port P7 is configured as an input if its corresponding P7CR bit is cleared to "0", and as an output if its corresponding bit is set to "1".
-During reset, P7CR is initialized to "0", which configures port P7 as input.
-The output latches are initialized to "0".
+Port P7 is also used as an analog input for the A/D converter.
+When used as an analog input, AINDS (bit 4 in the ADCCR) must be cleared to "0" and ADMD16 (bit 7 in the ADCCR) must be set to "1".
+In this case, unuse pin as analog input is configured as either input or output port.